robconery/blog/_posts/2014-01-07-minty-wrapping-it-up.md

  - Explicitly declaring flow structures [with the node-async library](https://github.com/caolan/async).
 I personally LOVE this library and use it often
  - Just going with Callbacks and not worrying.

-To many this suggests that Javascript is flawed - that you need these 3rd party libraries to keep your code from becoming a mess.
+To many this suggests that JavaScript is flawed - that you need these 3rd party libraries to keep your code from becoming a mess.
 There's some truth to that - but most often I find that you go through an adjustment period and it simply takes time to get used to asynchronous programming.

 Once you embrace it and get your mind used to it - it becomes quite fun!